MikeyBronowski/mikeybronowski.github.io/_posts/2020-09-22-d-like-duplicate.md

 # Not always DUPLICATE!

-In Microsoft Office Power Pivot (add-inn for Excel) we use CTRL+D like DELETE.
+In **Microsoft Office Power Pivot** (add-inn for Excel) we use CTRL+D like DELETE.
 We can delete our table.

 ![CTRL+D delete table from Power Pivot.](/assets/images/2020-09-22-d-like-duplicate_08.png)

-In Windows, if we marked a file or document using  CTRL+D we can remove it to the Recycle Bin.
+In **Windows**, if we marked a file or document using  CTRL+D we can remove it to the Recycle Bin.

 ![CTRL+D – move file to Recycle Bin](/assets/images/2020-09-22-d-like-duplicate_09.png)

-SQL Server Management Studio.
+**SQL Server Management Studio**.
 In SSMS we can have our query results in the grid or in the text.
 It means if we use CTRL+T and then execute our query we got the data in text format, and if we use CTRL+D we will get back to a grid.

 SSMS -CTRL+T